germain-hug/Deep-RL-Keras/README.md

-# Advanced Deep RL in Keras
+# Deep Reinforcement Learning in Keras

 Modular Implementation of popular Deep Reinforcement Learning algorithms in Keras: